corda/corda-gradle-plugins/README.md

 - [`net.corda.plugins.publish-utils`](publish-utils/README.rst): **_Here
-be Dragons!_** This plugin helps configure Gradle's `maven-publish` plugin to publish Corda modules to R3's Artifactory.
+be Dragons!_** This plugin helps configure Gradle's `maven-publish` plugin to publish Corda modules to Bintray and to R3's Artifactory.
 However, its workings probably shouldn't be allowed and they should _most definitely_ **never** be copied.
-Unfortunately, my prior attempts at rewriting it also broke its interaction with JFrog's Artifactory plugin and so we're currently stuck with it "as is".
+Unfortunately, it is heavily constrained by how JFrog's Bintray and Artifactory plugins themselves work, and so we're currently stuck with it "as is".
 It _is_ useful though - just shut your eyes and hold your nose.